quantumlib/Cirq/docs/dev/triage.md

 * `triage/discuss` – can be added to any issue type to bring them up during the next Cirq Cynq meeting and/or to signal need for a decision (in addition, consider also pinging the maintainers who need to come to consensus around the issue)
 * `triage/duplicate` – for issues that turn out to be essentially the same as other existing issues (in which case, they're likely to be closed)
 * `triage/needs-feasibility` – for feature requests (maybe bugs)
-* `triage/needs-more-evidence` – for plausible requests that nevertheless need more compelling evidence about their value for enough users to warrant implemention and maintenance
+* `triage/needs-more-evidence` – for plausible requests that nevertheless need more compelling evidence about their value for enough users to warrant implementation and maintenance
 * `triage/needs-reproduction` – for bugs only
 * `triage/wont-fix` – for when the decision is against pursuing something (perhaps because the thing in question is working as designed, or because changing it is impractical, or some other reason)